 Tip: To create a miniature pond, try using a small glass dish, a blue glazed saucer, or a relic ashtray.

-These pint-size plants grow best in a sunny morning spot with some afternoon shade.
+These pint-size fairy garden plants grow best in a sunny morning spot with some afternoon shade.
 If there's no shade, Killilea says to stick with sun-loving succulents, annuals, and herbs.
 Below are several she suggests for their slower growing habits, Lilliputian forms, and copycat looks of larger plants.
 Envision Irish moss as turf, hens-and-chicks as shrubs, or even fiber-optic grasses as larger ornamental ones.

 Sun-loving succulents: hens-and-chicks (Sempervivum), coral carpet stonecrop (Sedum album 'Coral Carpet'), large red carpet stonecrop (Crassula radicans), two-row stonecrop (Sedum spurium 'Dragon's Blood'), ice plant (Delosperma 'Table Mountain'), golden moss (Sedum acre), Echeveria 'Perle Von Nurnberg', zebra haworthia (Haworthia fasciata)